Trekking in Nepal in the Wet Season

-The above photo was the after affects of a leech freakout gone wrong - jumping around did me no favours that particular day!
+The below photos show the after affects of a leech freakout gone wrong - jumping around did me no favours that particular day!
+(And yes, unfortunately that is a thong imprint).

 The wet season wasn't all bad though, and we did get to see some pretty amazing waterfalls and rivers that don't normally even exist, let alone seen and crossed!